-- Bosnia Herzegovina: Sarajevo (Bosnia capital city), Mostar
+- Bosnia Herzegovina: Sarajevo (Bosnia’s capital city), Mostar

 - Serbia: Belgrade (capital city)

-Unfortunately, I only had three weeks of annual leave to fit this Balkan itinerary.
+Unfortunately, I only had three weeks of annual leave to fit this Balkan tour auto adventure.
 This got me only as far as Croatia, where I took a flight back, with a stop in Belgrade, Serbia.

 If I ever have the chance to go again on a Balkans road trip, I’d love to spend some more time in Montenegro and get to beautiful Mostar Bosnia.
-I would also be very happy if my road-tripping adventure could take me through more national parks and as far as Lake Bled in Slovenia.
+I would also be very happy if my road trip Balkans adventure could take me through more national parks and as far as Lake Bled in Slovenia.